 8th July – 3rd August 2024

 This 4-week course offers developing writers a supportive environment in which to further their writing skills in fiction, poetry, and drama.
-Students have a unique opportunity to develop their own critical analysis by attending Modernism and Scottish Literature lectures, as well as author-led Masterclasses.
+Students have a unique opportunity to develop their own critical analysis by attending Modernism and Contemporary Literature lectures, as well as author-led Masterclasses.
 SUISS tutors, who are published writers and experienced teachers, lead the students in 3-hour group seminars and individualised mentoring sessions.

 In addition, our Creative Writing students will have the opportunity to attend private readings by well-known British authors, many of who will be reading at the Edinburgh International Book Festival in August.

 The Creative Writing course offers: